awsdocs/aws-panorama-developer-guide/docs-source/applications-manifest.md

 ## Nodes<a name="applications-manifest-nodes"></a>

 Nodes are models, code, camera streams, output, and parameters\.
 A node has an interface, which defines its inputs and outputs\.
-The interface can be defined in a package in your account, a package provided by AWS Panorama, or a builtin type\.
+The interface can be defined in a package in your account, a package provided by AWS Panorama, or a built\-in type\.

 In the following example, `code_node` and `model_node` refer to the sample code and model packages included with the sample application\. `camera_node` uses a package provided by AWS Panorama to create a placeholder for a camera stream that you specify during deployment\.